Infinity 8500 vs 8800 Massage Chair Review

 All three of these chairs offer a wide range of features, and as such, there’s a definite learning curve involved.

-Having said that, the remotes are well organized and all the buttons are logically placed, so you won’t have any trouble finding and activating the options you want.
+Having said that, the remotes are well organized, and all the buttons are logically placed, so you won’t have trouble finding and activating the options you want.
 While it may take you a few days to truly master whichever model you select, you can be enjoying your first massage in a matter of minutes.

 Upgraded Features of the Infinity 8500 X3

-The X3 is more expensive than the other two models, but gives you some powerful enhancements.
+The X3 is more expensive than the other two models but gives you some powerful enhancements.
 These are:

 Roller Intensity Adjustments